AditiJalaj/chat-on/README.md

 # chat-on

-CHAT ENGINE is being used for  Sockets, Rest APIs, Sending Images, React Hooks, Props, and CSS
+chatengine.io is being used for  Sockets, Rest APIs, Sending Images, React Hooks, Props, and CSS

 deployed link --